FC Zürich: Final vs. Basel, 13 May 2006

 Before the last round of the 2005–06 Swiss Super League, Zürich were three points behind Basel in the league table.
 The last game of the season was contested by these two clubs vying for the league title at St. Jakob Park, Basel.
 Alhassane Keita scored the match first goal, for Zürich.
 In the second half, Mladen Petrić equalised.
 Basel were seconds away from the title when, in the 93rd minute, Florian Stahel passed the ball to Iulian Filipescu, who scored.
 Zürich's success at 2–1 was attributed to their superior goal difference.
 Following the final whistle, Basel supporters stormed the pitch and attacked players on both teams.

 Infrastructure

-In 2010, the youth and women's teams of the club moved their homebase to the Heerenschürli sport park, in the city quarter of Hirzenbach, where the academy and women's teams play also their home matches.
+In 2010, the youth and women's teams of the club moved their homebase to the Heerenschürli sport park, in the Hirzenbach quarter of the city, where the academy and women's teams play also their home matches.
 In June 2022, the club moved with the opening of a newly built "House of FCZ" also their Super League team and offices there in order to have the whole organisation under one roof.